erik-perri/resource-parser-generator/README.md

 ##### `--config`

 The Laravel configuration path to load parsers from.
-Default: `build.resource_parsers`
+Default: `build.resources`

 ## Configuration